 We believe in the literal, visible, audible, and imminent return of Jesus Christ for redemption, resurrection of the dead, and awarded gift of immortality (1 Corinthians 15:50-58; 1 Thessalonians 4:13-18).

 II.
-Our Doctrine of Hope through the Bible…
+Hope through the Bible…

 We believe the Bible is divinely inspired by God through His Holy Spirit, and is the inerrant standard of right and wrong, truth and error, righteousness and sinfulness (2 Peter 1:21; 2 Timothy 3:16).

 We believe the Bible is the testimony and revelation of God’s plan of redemption and is authoritative over man’s opinions, denominational creeds, religious traditions, and cultural norms (Colossions 2:8; Isaiah 8:20).

 We believe the intended role of the church, both local and universal, individual and corporate, male and female, young and old, is to be the entrusted witness of the gospel, doctrine, and truth of Scripture to a lost world (1 Timothy 3:15; Matthew 28:16-20).

 We believe in the Kingdom of God as prophesied in Scripture, our earth made new, the reign of righteous and just Lord Jesus Christ, our eternal heavenly home where God dwells, when sin and Satan will be abolished in the lake of fire, to be the object of our biblical hope (2 Peter 3:10-13; Revelation 21:1-8)

 III.
 Love for One-Another…